a11ywatch/github-actions/README.md

 ## Localhost Testing

-If you are trying to run a website that is running `localhost` inside a docker container you need to use your computers `hostname` instead.
+If you are trying to run a website that is running `localhost` inside a docker container you need to use your computers `hostname`.

 Set the input using the `$(hostname)` prefix like `WEBSITE_URL=$(hostname):3000` with the port to test.